 - Low minimum balance

-Banks with free checking and no minimum balance may be elusive; but if you habitually overdraft your account, it implies that you don't keep a particularly large balance to begin with.
-Thus, look for an account with a low balance requirement.
+A low minimum balance is a must.
+If you habitually overdraft your account, it implies that you don't keep a particularly large balance in the account from the outset.
+Thus, you should look for an account with a low balance requirement.

 - Free balance transfers

-Banks that allow you to transfer money from savings or other accounts with no additional charge can help you cover your overdrafts efficiently.
+Free balance transfers may help you put your account right.
+Banks that allow you to transfer money from savings or other accounts with no additional charge might help you cover your overdrafts efficiently.

-Best checking accounts for minimizing overdraft fees - November 2018
+Best checking accounts to minimize overdraft fees - March 2019

 Through a combination of low overdraft fees and caps on the number of fees per occurrence, the following are the best checking accounts for minimizing overdraft fees if you habitually overdraft your account: